rafalwrzeszcz/_devopsk8s/README.md

 ```

 ### Kubernetes Deployment YAML File
-Write a YAML file to describe how Kubernetes should deploy the Docker container.
+> Write a YAML file to describe how Kubernetes should deploy the Docker container.
 Include specifications such as the container image, resource requirements, number of replicas, and other configurations.

 ### LoadBalancer Service
-Configure a LoadBalancer service in Kubernetes to enable external access to the application.
+> Configure a LoadBalancer service in Kubernetes to enable external access to the application.

+Part of `run-me.sh` script.

 ### Horizontal Pod Autoscaler (HPA)
 > Include a configuration for Horizontal Pod Autoscaler (HPA) to automatically scale the application based on CPU usage.